wingkwong/leetcode-the-hard-way/solutions/0900-0999/0921-sort-an-array-medium.md

 ### Merge Sort with Outplace Merging

 In this approach, merging happen in $seperate array$, then it is passed on in the above function calls.
+This solution gives $O(n log n)$ time complexity and $O(n)$ space complexity.

 <Tabs>
 <TabItem value="java" label="Java">